Health insurance is often one of the first things you think about when moving to a new country. Costa Rica is no different.

 If you want a budget plan with acceptable coverage, you can check out IMG.
 All of their plans come with OPD coverage and also medical evacuation.
 They also have a wide range of deductibles.

-With many options available, you can check out International Citizens Insurance.
-They have a list of the best plan for expats in Costa based on their experiences in international health insurance.
+With many options available, you can check out our expat health insurance comparison for a list of the best plans for expats in Costa Rica.

 Coverage

-Here’s what are usually covered by international health insurance:
+Here’s what are usually covered by health insurance:

 Depending on your plan and provider, your international health insurance may have limits on how much they pay for certain procedures such as: